 Thesis: A candidate must submit a thesis which shows independent judgment in developing a problem from primary sources.
 The thesis shall be written under the direction of the student's major professor.
 The thesis must be approved by the major professor, who will distribute copies to the remaining members of the advisory committee and schedule a final examination.
 The committee members must have three weeks to read and evaluate the completed thesis.
 Written assent of two of the three committee members will be required before a thesis will be approved as ready for a final defense.
-The use of generative AI in theses and dissertations is considered unauthorized assistance per the Academic Code of Honesty and is prohibited unless specifically authorized by members of the advisory committee, the extent of generative AI usage should be disclosed in a statement within the thesis or dissertation.
+The use of generative AI in theses and dissertations is considered unauthorized assistance per the Academic Code of Honesty and is prohibited unless specifically authorized by members of the advisory committee for use within the approved scope.
+If approved by the advisory committee, the extent of generative AI usage should be disclosed in a statement within the thesis or dissertation.